 Occasionally we would come across an opening in the trees allowing us a view of Louisville 20 miles to the south.

 Our goal for the day had been to hike to mile marker 10.85 which would have a campsite with a beautiful view according our guide book.
-The combination of the uncomfortable night before, our late start, and working through lots of lots of downed trees meant we would be pushing it to make it before dark.
+The combination of the uncomfortable night before, our late start, and working through lots and lots of downed trees meant we would be pushing it to make it before dark.
 We came across a nice campsite just under the 10 mile mark and made the decision to stop there for the night.
 All in all, not a bad first day.
 Our campsite was high on a bluff and once darkness fell, we could see the lights of Louisville through the trees.
 Many of campsites we had passed throughout the day were quite small and would not have had room for 4 tents.
 This one was nice and roomy although we did opt not to start a fire.
-The top of the bluff was a little breezy and the tents were a tad close to the fire ring for our comfort.
+The top of the bluff was a little breezy and the tents were a tad too close to the fire ring for our comfort.
 We cooked dinners with our camp stoves and settled in to sleep shortly after nightfall.

 Settled in for the night…